To Be or not to Be: the role of rotation in modeling Galactic Be X-ray Binaries: Discussion

 If, as a large body of evidence suggests \citep[e.g.][]{El-Badry_Quataert2021MNRAS,El-Badry2022MNRAS,Dodd2023MNRAS}, the majority of Be stars are the result of binary interactions, then we can gain insights into the Be phenomenon by comparing our results to observations of Be stars at large.
 Remarkably, our models successfully reproduce multiple features of the observed rotational distribution of Be stars.

+We first exclude the slowly rotating population ($\rot{} \simeq 0$ in \autoref{fig:omega_evolution}) from comparison, as we expect moderate rotation is required for stars to exhibit the Be phenomenon.
+Then the range of rotation rates for moderate to rapidly rotating stars in our population is naturally set by the paucity of stars with $\rot{} \simeq 0.2-0.4$ (compared to their initially flat distribution in the same range pre-SNe), and fast rotators extending up to to near critical rotation rates $\rot{} \simeq 0.99$.
+This span of rotation rates in our population matches the range of observed rotation rates of Be stars from $0.3<v/v_\mathrm{crit} <0.95$ \citep{Cranmer2005ApJ,Zorec2016AA,Balona-Ozuyar2021ApJ}.

+Considering the morphology of the rotational distribution, observed Be stars exhibit a single peak at $v/v_\mathrm{crit} \simeq 0.65-0.7$ \citep{Cranmer2005ApJ,Zorec2016AA,Balona-Ozuyar2021ApJ}, which is well matched by the intermediate rotation peak in our models at $\rot{} \simeq 0.6$.
+However, our population models seem to overproduce critical rotators with $\rot{} \simeq 0.99$ which is likely due to the use of single-star models during detached evolution which cannot account for effects induced by such rapid rotation (e.g. rotationally enhanced winds).

-The bimodal rotational distribution in \autoref{fig:bimodal_rot_hist} is well separated in donor mass, where low mass stars (late-type B) have much higher critical rotation rates than their more massive counterparts (early-type B) which is in agreement with observations of the mean $v/v_\mathrm{crit}$ increasing for later spectral type stars \citep{Yudin2001AA,Cranmer2005ApJ,Balona-Ozuyar2021ApJ}.
-Further, our rotational distribution of donors in Be-XRBs is in excellent agreement with the diversity of rotation rates measured for Be stars ranging from $0.3<v/v_\mathrm{crit} <0.95$ with a peak measured at $v/v_\mathrm{crit} \simeq 0.65-0.7$ \citep{Cranmer2005ApJ,Zorec2016AA,Balona-Ozuyar2021ApJ}.
+Further, the bimodal rotational distribution in \autoref{fig:bimodal_rot_hist} is well separated in donor mass, where low mass stars (late-type B) have much higher critical rotation rates than their more massive counterparts (early-type B) which is in agreement with observations of the mean $v/v_\mathrm{crit}$ increasing for later spectral type stars \citep{Yudin2001AA,Cranmer2005ApJ,Balona-Ozuyar2021ApJ}.

 We expect the morphology of the rotational distribution to change with our assumed binary stellar evolution physics \citep[e.g.][]{Jagadeesh2023RAA}, metallicity \citep[e.g.][]{Liu2024MNRAS,Misra2023AA}, and adopted star formation history, making measurements of Be star rotational distributions in diverse environments of high interest.
 We leave a thorough parameter study predicting said rotational distributions of Be stars in binaries to future work.